benjosephjones07/milestone-project-frakard/README.md

 * Through Google Chrome Dev tools the website was viewed on a variety of devices such as Desktop, Laptop, iPhone7, iPhone 8 & iPhoneX.
 * The links between pages on the navbar were tested thoroughly to ensure that they all work.
 * Friends and family were consulted and asked to use the website to further ensure of the websites strong functionality.
+* Some difficulty was encountered between the usage of Bootstrap functionality and custom CSS stylings, where undesired and unexpected outcomes occured, especially when attempting to centre certain sections of the website, and in mobile responsiveness.
+The decision was eventually made to use Boostrap as the foundation of the website, and custom CSS only when needed.

 ## Deploymnent